 • Continues Part D Extra Help

-• GAINS Medicare cost-sharing coverage (Part B annual deductible, Part B 20% coinsurance, Part A deductible/coinsurance); Georgia uses the federal lesser-of payment rule for QMB cost-sharing
+• GAINS Medicare cost-sharing coverage (the $283 Part B annual deductible, the 20% Part B coinsurance, the Part A deductible and coinsurance); Georgia uses the federal lesser-of payment rule for QMB cost-sharing

 • GAINS the federal Medicare provider balance-billing prohibition for QMB